 As per 10 CSR 20-7.015, BOD5 and TSS collected for sand filters may be grab samples.
-Grab samples must be collected for pH and E. coli in accordance with recommended analytical methods.
+Grab samples must be collected for pH, Ammonia as N, E. coli, and TRC.
+This is due to the holding time restriction for E. coli, the volatility of Ammonia and the fact that pH cannot be preserved and must be sampled in the field.
+As Ammonia samples must be immediately preserved with acid, these samples are to be collected as a grab.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.